Smart Laundry Design: Make the Most of Your Small Space

 Pull-out Laundry Hampers:

 Integrated pull-out hampers are a stylish and efficient way to manage laundry.
-With color-coded baskets, sorting whites from colors becomes effortless.
-The removable baskets make it easy to transport laundry around the house.
+With colour-coded baskets, sorting whites from colours becomes effortless.
+The removable baskets make it easy to transport laundry to and from the clothes line.

 Additional Laundry Space Creation Ideas